Bethany Joy Lenz: Acting

 Early in 2016, Lenz starred in her friend Kristin Fairweather's first short film, Grace.
 She also appeared in March 2016 in two episodes of third season of Agents of S.H.I.E.L.D.
 In mid-2016, she was cast in the new drama American Gothic as a character named April.
-Producer Corinne Brinkerhoff said about Lenz, "We love her!
-She's fantastic.
-She plays a witty, insightful nurse at a rehab facility."

-In 2021, started a podcast with One Tree Hill co-stars, Hilarie Burton and Sophia Bush, titled Drama Queens.
+Since 2021, Lenz has been a co-host on the Drama Queens podcast along with her former One Tree Hill co-stars, Sophia Bush and Hilarie Burton Morgan.